LibertyCap10/the-collective-individual/manuscript/00-frontmatter/preface.md

 We seem to have this unique ability, as Rational Agents, to label our environment as to categorize (or bucketize) it.
 We recognize patterns in the particulars.
 And that, I believe, is our superpower.
 We have the ability to abstract - and not just one layer, but we can move up an 'abstraction chain'.
 From Particulars, to Generals, and perhaps to Universals.

 This book is about looking at Reality this way, and about looking at our Rational Agency - each of our Limited Will - as a tool of Selection that has Ontological Reality.
 Each time that we Act, we Actualize - we select One over against all other Possible, and in that way we are identical to Nature itself (the Universe writ large) in that we have this sense that we genuinely Author(ize) reality.
 Put coloquially, we are each a Child of God, or made in God's image (because God/Nature Selects all that exists and we are piggybacking on this process, imitating it).
-And so to Act Authentically is, in my view, this sort of hyper-activity or self-referential bootstraping dynamic where "what I do" gives something "deep within me" resonance/reverence/authenticity/authorization.
-And I am a product of Nature, I am co-terminuous with Nature.
+And so to Act Authentically is, in my view, this sort of hyper-activity or self-referential bootstraping dynamic where "what I do" gives something "deep within me" resonance/reverence/authenticity/authorization/extension.

+Also, as a product of Nature, I am co-terminuous with Nature.

 > *“I am a Drop in the Ocean but I am also the Ocean in a Drop.”*
 > — **Rumi**